 I spent my first few days in al-Arroub meeting people, recruiting actors, and recording conversations.
 There was no shortage of volunteers from the community.
 People invited me into their homes, fed me, and encouraged their children to participate.
 Their generosity and trust in me was overwhelming.

 We originally installed the game on the street where it could be enjoyed by passersby, but this was interrupted by Israeli soldiers firing tear gas in our direction for no apparent reason other than the fact that there were people on the street and it was becoming dark.
-Since it was no longer safe to play on the streets, we reinstalled the game on the unfinished upper floor of Hazem Al Sharif’s home and the Nowat Theatre space.
+Since it was no longer safe to play on the streets, we reinstalled the game on the unfinished upper floor of Hazem Al Sharif’s home, which also serves as the Nowat Theatre space.
 There was no glass in the window frames, so we could still smell the tear gas and hear the commotion going on outside.
 However, this was soon drowned out by the sounds of laughter and excitement within the walls of the theatre.
-This was, for me, a profound encounter with the resilience and bravery of this community.
-Their strength of spirit was not weakened, not even by the oppression and assault they live with every day.